 Optical character recognition (OCR)

-Recognition of text in an image or video.
+Text recognition in images and videos.
 For example: recognition of specific information on invoices or pay slips.

 Some challenges of Computer Vision techniques and models: what challenges for Data Labelers?